daily-demos/rtvi-client-ios-demo/README.md

 ## Running locally

 1. Clone this repository locally.
-2. Open the RTVIDemo.xcodeproj in Xcode.
+2. Open the DailyBotsDemo.xcodeproj in Xcode.
 3. Tell Xcode to update its Package Dependencies by clicking File -> Packages -> Update to Latest Package Versions.
 4. Build the project.
 5. Run the project on your device.